redlibrarian/redlibrarian.github.io/_posts/2016-11-04-academic-labour.markdown

 change.
 As Marx put it in the *Communist Manifesto* more than 150 years ago, the workers have nothing to lose but their chains; they have a world to win.

+I see that this blog post is long enough already.
+I have some thoughts about the right to strike, but those will have to wait for a part two...

 *It should go without saying that I support the University of Manitoba Faculty Association in their ongoing strike.*